PaulGustafson/stringnet/README.md

 The executable currently computes the representation of a braid generator in the Turaev-Viro-Barrett-Westbury TQFT representation in terms of the structural morphisms of an arbitrary spherical fusion category.
+See these [slides](https://www.paulpgustafson.com/indiana.pdf) for an overview of the research agenda and some examples.

 Installation/Execution
 ----------------------